Squiggle Park, a web-based platform that aims to help children learn how to read, announced that it has raised an $800,000 seed round.

-To date, Squiggle Park’s has raised $1.02 million.
+To date, Squiggle Park—which has offices in Toronto and Halifax—has raised $1.02 million.
 Past investors include Heather Reisman, founder and CEO of Indigo Books and Music, and John Montalbano, head of RBC’s global asset management division.
 The company has also completed a family and friends round and received business development funding from Atlantic Canada Opportunities Agency and Ontario Centres of Excellence.

 “In Canada, the tipping point is third grade where kids go from learning to read to reading to learn and there’s still about 30 percent of kids that aren’t meeting those basic reading levels in Canada.”